nodejs/node/doc/api/http.md

 string, it is automatically parsed with [`url.parse()`][].
 If it is a [`URL`][] object, it will be automatically converted to an ordinary `options` object.

-The optional `callback` parameter will be added as a one time listener for the [`'response'`][] event.
+The optional `callback` parameter will be added as a one-time listener for the [`'response'`][] event.

 `http.request()` returns an instance of the [`http.ClientRequest`][]